mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 I also use different fonts depending on my resume context.
 When reading a physical, paper copy, I use a font like Times New Roman because apparently studies show it's easier for people to read physically.
 For online resumes, I use Arial because those studies also show that fonts like Arial are easer to read on computers/screens.
 I'm not sure how much this actually matters and I stopped doing it because it got annoying given how many resume variants I maintain, but it's something I was taught in my tech writing class that may come in handy.

+If you're applying to opportunies in the US, unfortunately there's lots of bias agianst foreign-sounding names.
+This obviously shouldn't be the case, but often times it is and if you're getting frustrating results, try changing your name on your resume to a more "western" sounding name and you'd be surprised at the results.
+I hear of people changing their name on their resume to their more western "nickname" and getting way more callbacks and interviews.
+It's unfortunate but that's just how it is sometimes.

 ### Resume Feedback

 You should be continuously updating your resume, it's not a write-once-and-forget sort of thing.
 After an initial write/overhaul, proofreads, and a healthy amount of edits, share you resume with your friends, professors, your school's career services center, industry connections, and even online to get feedback.
 There's a good chance they have some opinions to share that you can take and implement as you see fit.